 Dental claims as a result of an accident

 Submit a pre-determination under the McGill Supplemental Health Plan using a health claim form.
-Include from your dentist: xrays, details of treatment, including procedure codes, tooth #, tooth services and fees and details of the accident.
-Once the estimate is approved, the claim must be sent in and not submitted electronically.
+Include from your dentist: x-rays, details of treatment, including procedure codes, tooth #, tooth services and fees and details of the accident.
+Once the estimate is approved, the claim must be mailed and not submitted electronically.

 Private duty nursing services

-You must submit a Pre-Determination to Manulife Financial before nursing services can begin; otherwise, your claim could be refused or reimbursed at a lower level.
-Please refer to: Private Duty Nursing Guidelines for more information, and attach all necessary information to a Manulife Supplemental Health claim form (see above under "Submission Methods".)
+You must submit a pre-determination to Manulife Financial before nursing services can begin; otherwise, your claim could be refused or reimbursed at a lower level.
+Please refer to Private Duty Nursing Guidelines for more information, and attach all necessary information to a Manulife Supplemental Health claim form (see above for how to submit).